NyansapoGH/PLASTIC-WASTE-SEGREGATION/README.md

 ```bash
 pip install -r requirements.txt
 ```
+then, you run the jupyter file to  build and train the Model

-then, you run the code by typing the command below in your terminal
+then finally, you run the code by typing the command below in your terminal to test the streamlit web app
 ```bash
 streamlit run app.py
 ```